FugLong/Nano33_PC_Head_Tracker/readme.md

 # Arduino Nano 33 PC Head Tracker (WIP)
+## 2025 Update:
+### This project is on pause for the time being, I'm trying to finish my MC server and my OpenChord projects first, BUT I WILL RETURN to this asap.
+Mainly having issues with the rev 2 BLE board having a different IMU setup.
+I just can't get it to perform as good as I'd like.
+Keep your eyes on this, I really want to perfect this proj before the end of 2026

 ## UPDATE:
 ### Version 2 update is almost ready for release and I'm very excited to show it off.
 Performance is unbelievable.
 The core functionality is basically done and in the V2_Update branch, but there are no docs yet.
 Those are in progress right now.